rlane/Oort-legacy/README.md

-RISC
+Oort
 ====

 Introduction
 ------------

-RISC is a programming game currently in early development.
+Oort is a programming game currently in early development.
 Two or more space fleets, each ship individually controlled by the player's Lua code, battle in 2-dimensional space with Newtonian physics.

 Compilation
 -----------

-RISC uses the standard autotools build system.
+Oort uses the standard autotools build system.
 It is known to compile on Linux and OS X, and cross-compile to Windows using mingw32.
 Required packages for various package managers are listed below: